shaik1002/biggitlabbomb/doc/api/graphql/reference/index.md

 An example `ReleasesLinkID` is: `"gid://gitlab/Releases::Link/1"`.

-### `RemoteDevelopmentRemoteDevelopmentAgentConfigID`

-A `RemoteDevelopmentRemoteDevelopmentAgentConfigID` is a global ID.
-It is encoded as a string.

-An example `RemoteDevelopmentRemoteDevelopmentAgentConfigID` is: `"gid://gitlab/RemoteDevelopment::RemoteDevelopmentAgentConfig/1"`.

 ### `RemoteDevelopmentWorkspaceID`

 A `RemoteDevelopmentWorkspaceID` is a global ID.
 It is encoded as a string.

 An example `RemoteDevelopmentWorkspaceID` is: `"gid://gitlab/RemoteDevelopment::Workspace/1"`.

-### `RemoteDevelopmentWorkspacesAgentConfigID`

-A `RemoteDevelopmentWorkspacesAgentConfigID` is a global ID.
-It is encoded as a string.

-An example `RemoteDevelopmentWorkspacesAgentConfigID` is: `"gid://gitlab/RemoteDevelopment::WorkspacesAgentConfig/1"`.

-### `SbomComponentID`

-A `SbomComponentID` is a global ID.
-It is encoded as a string.

-An example `SbomComponentID` is: `"gid://gitlab/Sbom::Component/1"`.

 ### `SecurityTrainingProviderID`